 What to do?

-If you want to be absolute sure that your health costs are covered, you could take out a supplementary health insurance that covers the costs your own health insurer doesn’t cover (fully).
-An example of such insurance is called Insurance Certificate for Students (ICS) and is offered by our partner Aon Student Insurance.
+• If you want to be absolute sure that your health costs are covered, you could take out a supplementary health insurance that covers the costs your own health insurer doesn’t cover (fully).
+There are several providers of special insurance arrangements for incoming students such as:

-There are a few (others) insurers in the Netherlands that offer special international insurance packages for students as well.
+There are a few (other) insurers in the Netherlands that offer special international insurance packages for students as well.
 Contact one of these companies for private health insurance: HollandZorg.